The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: Simulation studies

 \section{Simulation studies}

 This section provides a comparison of the performance of the INLA approach for Dirichlet regression models using the \pkg{dirinla} package with the widely used method for Bayesian inference using MCMC algorithms, \pkg{R-JAGS} \citep{plummer2016}.
-The comparison has been performed in two different simulated settings, the first one being a Dirichlet regression with no slopes and the second one another Dirichlet regression this one with four different covariates for each category.
-In each setting, we have simulated three different datasets with the same parameters but with a different number of observations: $50$, $100$ and $500$.
-Finally, for each simulated dataset, we have employed three different methods to make inference: a standard application of the \pkg{R-JAGS} package with a number of iterations enough to guarantee convergence of the chains; the INLA methodology through the \pkg{dirinla} package; and a ``long'' application of the \pkg{R-JAGS} package, in this case with a large amount of iterations in order to get really good representation of the posterior distributions.
-All computations have been performed on a processor Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz.
+The comparison was performed in four different simulated scenarios, and {\azul consists of comparisons of computational times and method accuracy.}

+In all the cases to compare \pkg{dirinla} with \pkg{R-JAGS}, we employed three different methods to make inference: a standard application of the \pkg{R-JAGS} package with a number of iterations enough to {\azul achieve a given effective sample size}; the INLA methodology through the \pkg{dirinla} package; and a ``long'' application of the \pkg{R-JAGS} package (for simplicity called \pkg{long R-JAGS} from now on), in this case with a large amount of iterations to get really good representation of the posterior distributions.
+All computations were performed on a computer with a processor Intel(R) Core(TM) i5-10500 CPU @ 3.10GHz and 32 Gb RAM memory.

+To compare the different ways of inference, we implemented four different strategies.
+The first one was to plot the approximate marginal posterior distributions of each parameter jointly with the real value.
+The second one consisted on comparing computational times between the three different methods.
+The remaining two strategies involved the computation of two different ratios: